AdobeDocs/experience-manager-65.es-ES/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Para cumplir algunos requisitos específicos, es posible que deba implementar un [controlador de actualización personalizado](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Para cumplir algunos requisitos específicos, implemente una [controlador de actualización personalizado](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property: to do so, refer to the Implementing a custom update handler section in the Content Sync page.
 -->

 ## Exportación de una página mediante programación {#programmatically-exporting-a-page}

-Para exportar una página mediante programación, puede utilizar el complemento [PageExporter](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Servicio OSGI.
+Para exportar una página mediante programación, puede utilizar el complemento [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) Servicio OSGI.
 Este servicio le permite:

 * Exporte una página y escriba en la respuesta del servlet HTTP.
 * Exporte una página y guarde el archivo zip en una ubicación específica.